Articles

 When a person tries to become virtuous that person must first recognize the virtue in other people before imitating them.
 This implies that the person already knows something of virtue.
 What is the nature of that knowledge?

-In his historical tour of the proofs for and against God’s existence, Nathan Schneider unfolds the story of provers and their arguments from the ancient Greeks through medieval Muslims to today’s analytic philosophers and New Atheists.
+Review by Tim Jacobs.
+In his historical tour of the proofs for and against God’s existence, Nathan Schneider unfolds the story of defenders of the faith and their arguments from the ancient Greeks through medieval Muslims to today’s analytic philosophers and New Atheists.

 Theological Metaethics is a topic seldom discussed by modern moral theologians who rest satisfied with conclusions in Normative and Applied Ethics.
 This is because moral theology tends to exhibit three fatal symptoms adopted from the Enlightenment: